tlorach/Bak3d/bk3dExport/README.md

 It is very much possible that Maya complains due to the fact that it didn't find the script entry point (bk3dExporterOptions)... or didn't even find *bk3dExportOptions.mel*...
 Please refer to Maya documentation on how to make sure that it can locate the file containing the mel script for the plugin

-A temporary hack: copy the whole text from *bk3dExportOptions.mel* and paste it to the command-line script window of Maya, then "ctrl-enter"...
+A temporary hack: copy the whole text from *bk3dExportOptions.mel* and paste it to the command-line script window of Maya, then "ctrl-enter".
+See image below, at the end of this readme...

 ###failure to load the mll plugin
 Maya might also complain that it didn't find bk3dExporter.mll, although you specified the right path...